-One hour of fun--watch out for Aunt Suzy!
+One hour of fun--watch out for Suzy the Moose!

-Our most popular destination is Sno Cone Mountain!
+Our most popular destination is an overlook of Lake Wenatchee and the Entiat Mountain Range!
 Awesome views via fantastic trails.

 Approximate Distance: 40 miles (64 km.)